-There are many reasons to study abroad.
-Past participants have said that experiencing a new culture helped them define their academic and career goals, taught them about living and working independently, learnt a foreign language, and even taught them more about themselves.
-Employers tell us that study abroad gives applicants an edge in the hiring processes.
-Here are a few nuts and bolts about S&T study abroad:
+Past participants have said that experiencing a new culture helped them define their academic and career goals; taught them about living and working independently; helped them learn a foreign language; and, ultimately, helped them learn more about themselves.

-- Courses in English or in the host country language
+- You can take courses in English or in the host country language

 - With proper planning, study abroad will not delay your graduation

 - With good budget planning, studying abroad won’t break the bank